Previously posted for SteelBridge Solutions, Inc.

 Which begs the question, is full salary transparency worth the disruption to employee relationships and morale?
 Sometimes knowledge leads to resentment and jealousy, or causes feelings of under-appreciation or discouragement.
 On the other hand, secrecy about pay may breed distrust.
 When a CEO says, “I don’t want to open that can of worms,” it’s a safe bet that his reluctance rests on either suspicion or certainty that salary inequities exist in his organization.
 He is probably right: Most companies have inequities and the majority are accidental, not intentional.
 Whatever the cause, ignoring the problem only makes it worse.

-Wherever you fall on the Transparency Spectrum, these steps will help you decide whether it is appropriate to change your approach, and by how much:
+Wherever you fall currently on the Transparency Spectrum, these steps will help you decide whether it is appropriate to change your approach, and by how much:

 - Begin by asking yourself what degree of transparency your company culture supports.
 Buffer, for example, is transparent about everything: Company revenues, the ownership and equity breakdown, salaries, and even pricing.
 They tell customers exactly what their money is used for.
-On the flip side, a Google engineer made waves by creating a spreadsheet to expose unequal pay, and later left the company.
+On the flip side, a few years ago a Google engineer made waves by creating a spreadsheet to expose unequal pay, and later left the company.
 The moral: Even companies whose cultures are thought to be open and trusting may find full salary transparency too much to handle.
 Most will fall somewhere in the middle.

 - Develop a plan to reach market and internal equity.
 A workable plan requires an iterative process influenced by strategy, financial realities, and culture.
 In addition, forecasting salary costs requires assumptions about market movement for key jobs, expected salary inflation, budget constraints, strategy changes, and other competitive and financial factors.
 Don’t be surprised if achieving equity takes more than one year.